 Special Admission Requirements

 NOTE: The HAMPCAS portal closes every year for one month from mid-August to mid-September.
 To check exact dates, please go to http://www.hampcas.org under the application information tab.
-Applicants who wish to apply for the upcoming spring semester can only begin applying once the portal for the new academic year reopens in mid-September.
+Applicants who wish to apply for the upcoming Spring semester can only begin applying once the portal for the new academic year reopens in mid-September.
+No new applications will be

 In addition to meeting University criteria, applicants must: